DwieDave/zmk-config-totem/readme.md

 # Forked ZMK CONFIG FOR THE TOTEM SPLIT KEYBOARD

+This fork contains a qwerty-layout keymap for the TOTEM split keyboard.
+Without the TVP layers, the TOTEM origainally had.

+The original keymap is based on the [zmk-config-totem](https://github.com/GEIGEIGEIST/zmk-config-totem) repo.

+# Original Readme

 [Here](https://github.com/GEIGEIGEIST/totem) you can find the hardware files and build guide.\
 [Here](https://github.com/GEIGEIGEIST/qmk-config-totem) you can find the QMK config for the TOTEM.